 Becoming a doctor demands honing essential skills, including observation, communication, motor skills, critical thinking, and ethical conduct.

 It is an established fact that the medical profession is one of the most dignified and respected jobs in the world.
 The life of a doctor however, in any discipline, is far from easy.
 Doctors have to productively deal with busy schedules, yet be compassionate and rational when it comes to their patients.
 Working in fast-paced medical settings requires extensive training and mental preparation.

-Becoming a good doctor takes years of rigorous study, an exceptional commitment to medicine, comprehensive practice in real-life settings and training in the most challenging subjects and disciplines.
-Every medical student has to go through all this to ensure they are well-versed in the knowledge, technical standards and skills to effectively function in a wide range of clinical scenarios.
-All medical programmes are designed in a way that students can learn to use their medical standards with integrity, honesty, reliability, responsibility and cultural sensitivity.
+Becoming a good doctor takes years of rigorous study, an exceptional commitment to medicine, comprehensive practice in real-life settings, and training in the most challenging subjects and disciplines.
+Every medical student has to go through all this to ensure they are well-versed in the knowledge, technical standards, and skills to effectively function in a wide range of clinical scenarios.
+All medical programs are designed in a way that students can learn to use their medical standards with integrity, honesty, reliability, responsibility, and cultural sensitivity.

 As with any other intensive profession, the path to becoming a doctor requires you to possess medical technical standards that form the foundation of this profession.
 Read this blog to learn more about the technical standards for MD students as well as other medical students.

 Observation skills: As a skilled medical student, you are expected to possess exceptional observational skills.
 You should be able to acquire all the necessary information from seeing and observing your patients and surroundings.
 You must have a good sense of hearing, good eyesight, and tactile senses, and you should be able to comprehend multiple sensory stimuli accurately, consistently and rapidly.